JonathanPrada/Full-Responsive-Website/README.md

 # Responsive Portfolio

 A design mockup that was provided with a set of requirements.
-This is how the finished product needed look like, the requirements described what it should do.
-Typically Clients provide designs that UX Designers or Developers can recreate on wireframing tools.
+Specific styling given, spacing and fonts.
+The requirements described what the site should do.

 ## FILES